ava-labs/avalanche-docs/docs/nodes/validate/add-a-validator.md

 `startTime` and `endTime`

 When one issues a transaction to join the Primary Network they specify the time they will enter (start validating) and leave (stop validating.)
-The minimum duration that one can validate the Primary Network is 24 hours, and the maximum duration is one year.
+The minimum duration that one can validate the Primary Network is 2 weeks, and the maximum duration is one year.
 One can re-enter the Primary Network after leaving, it’s just that the maximum _continuous_ duration is one year. `startTime` and `endTime` are the Unix times when your validator will start and stop validating the Primary Network, respectively. `startTime` must be in the future relative to the time the transaction is issued.

 `stakeAmount`